-Firewall configuration 125
+Firewall configuration 598

-Port forwarding rules 130
+Port forwarding rules

+Packet filtering 611

-Packet filtering Configure custom firewall rules 138
+Configure custom firewall rules 619

+Configure captive portals

+Configure Quality of Service options 626

+Web filtering

 Firewall configuration

 Firewall configuration includes the following configuration options:

 ■ Zones: A zone is a firewall access group to which network interfaces can be added.
 You then use zones to configure packet filtering and access control lists for interfaces that are included in the zone.
 Preconfigured zones include: